All about wainscoting

 Whether you’re trying to give your dining room an extra punch or your living room could use a remodel, wainscoting is a great option.

-There’s no doubt, wainscoting will add value to your home.
+There’s no doubt, this added element will increase the value of your home.

 If you’re wondering how to get started, here’s a rundown on how to install this feature in your own home.